Last Updated on

 Soaking & Grinding-

-- Wash and soak the urad dal and methi in enough water for 4 to 5 hours.
+- Wash and soak the urad dal, methi and chana dal (if using) in enough water for atleast 4 to 5 hours.

-- discard the soaked water and grind urad dal and methi with enough water to a smooth paste.
+- Discard the soaked water and grind urad dal, methi, chana dal with enough water to a smooth paste.

 - Transfer it to a bowl.
 Add rice flour, salt and enough water to make a batter with a consistency similar to pan cake batter.